Auxeno/lotus/readme.md

 ### Performance

 PPO performance comparison for Lotus and CleanRL on the MinAtar Breakout environment.
-Agents were trained for 500,000 steps with an RTX 4090.
+Agents were trained for 500,000 steps on an RTX 4090.

 <img src="./figures/lotus-vs-cleanrl.png"
      width="600"